Lassi is one of the most popular resorts in Kefalonia

 , it’s a short drive from the airport and within walking distance of the capital Argostoli

 .
-It’s found on the east coast of the main part of the island, just south of Argostoli.
+It’s found on the west coast of the main part of the island, just south of Argostoli.

 The resort centres around the main road or “strip” that’s about a mile long and home to the majority of the restaurants, there’s also a bunch of side roads off the main one and this is where you’ll find the bulk of the hotels.